kshetritej/webpack-conf/README.md

     ```
     npm i -D babel-loader @babel/core @babel/preset-env
     ```
-4. You can copy the configuration file with messy comments from here, for ony code version open original source
+4. You can copy the configuration file with messy comments from here, for only code version open original source
 ```
 const path = require('path') // it will allow us to use __dirname and use paths obviously
 const HtmlWebpackPlugin = require('html-webpack-plugin')